sshiv5768/github-actions/README.md

 - Let's create `test.yml` file in that folder.
 This file is now considered as a Github action.
 - You can verify it by going to repository's action tab and you will see that new action is listed there.

-## YAML - yet another markup language
+## YAML - Yet Another Markup Language

 YAML is a data serialization language that is often used for writing configuaration files.
 It is much similar like `JSON`, but it is more readable.
 You can consider it as a superset of JSON which has easy syntax.
 There are no usual format symbols like braces, closing tags or sqaure brackets.